pyouroboros/ouroboros/README.md

 Automatically update your running Docker containers to the latest available image.

-A python-based successor to [watchtower](https://github.com/v2tec/watchtower)
+A python-based alternative to [watchtower](https://github.com/v2tec/watchtower)

 ## Overview